Brisbane landscapers – Frequently Asked Questions

 Q. Should I have a go at landscaping myself?

 → Many clients enlist our services only after failed DIY landscaping.
-Based on the evidence we have been presented, poor product selection, lack of preparation, and poor design result from DIY landscapers .
+Based on the evidence we have been presented, poor product selection, lack of preparation, and poor design often result from DIY landscapers .
 Employing the expertise of a licensed landscape contractor or Alternatively see our DIY Landscaping for project consulting is recommended.

 Q. Should I connect storm water pits to my house storm water drains?